Measuring sampling plan utility in post-marketing surveillance of medical products: Integrating utility into sampling plan generation

 \section{Integrating utility into sampling plan generation}

-The development of a new utility approach is part of a larger collaboration with a medical product regulatory agency implementing PMS in a low-resource setting.
-Using a de-identified case study with data from this agency, we illustrate how this approach can assist plan evaluation.
-This case study highlights the potential of a utility approach for selecting plans that achieve meaningful budgetary savings relative to plans from standard approaches.
+The development of a new utility metric is part of a larger collaboration with a medical product regulatory agency implementing PMS in a low-resource setting.
+Using a de-identified case study with data from this agency, we illustrate how this metric can assist plan evaluation.